-Franklin and Paine subscribed to deism, an Enlightenment-era belief in an impersonal God who may have created but had no continuing involvement in the world and the events within it.
+Franklin and Paine both rejected organized religion, preferring deism, an Enlightenment-era belief in an impersonal God who may have created but had no continuing involvement with the world and the events within it.
 Deists held that personal morality was more important than strict church doctrines.
-Franklin’s deism guided his many philanthropic projects.
+Franklin’s deism guided many philanthropic projects.
 In 1731, he established a reading library that became the Library Company of Philadelphia.
 In 1743, he founded the American Philosophical Society to encourage the spirit of inquiry.
 In 1749, Franklin provided the foundation for the University of Pennsylvania, and in 1751, he helped found Pennsylvania Hospital.
 Paine’s Deism drove him to support the American Revolution and later the French Revolution and to attack state religion in books like The Age of Reason.

 The reach of Enlightenment thought even prompted the founding of a new colony.
 Having witnessed the terrible conditions of debtors’ prisons and poverty of the streets of London, James Oglethorpe, a member of Parliament and advocate of social reform, petitioned King George II for a charter to start a new colony.
-The king understood the strategic advantage of a British colony positioned as a buffer between South Carolina and Spanish Florida, and granted the charter to Oglethorpe and twenty like-minded proprietors in 1732.
+The king understood the strategic advantage of a British colony positioned as a buffer between South Carolina and Spanish Florida, and granted a charter to Oglethorpe and twenty like-minded proprietors in 1732.
 Oglethorpe led the settlement of the colony, which was called Georgia in honor of the king.
 In 1733, he and 113 immigrants arrived and over the next decade, Parliament funded the migration of twenty-five hundred settlers, making Georgia the only government-funded colonial project.
-Oglethorpe’s vision for Georgia followed the ideals of the Enlightenment, seeing it as a place for England’s “worthy poor” to start anew.
+Oglethorpe’s vision for Georgia followed the ideals of the Enlightenment: he saw the colony as a place for England’s “worthy poor” to start anew.
 To encourage industry, he gave each male immigrant fifty acres of land, tools, and a year’s worth of supplies.
 In Savannah, the Oglethorpe Plan provided for a utopia: “an agrarian model of sustenance while sustaining egalitarian values holding all men as equal.”
-Oglethorpe’s vision of a just society did not include alcohol and slavery.
-However, settlers who relocated to Georgia from South Carolina disregarded these prohibitions.
-Despite its proprietors’ early vision of a colony guided by Enlightenment ideals and free of slavery, by the 1750s, Georgia was producing rice for the Atlantic commercial market grown and harvested by slaves.
+Oglethorpe’s vision of a just society ruled out alcohol and slavery.
+However, settlers who migrated into Georgia from South Carolina disregarded these prohibitions.
+Despite its proprietors’ early vision of a colony guided by Enlightenment ideals and free of slavery, by the 1750s, Georgia was shipping rice into the Atlantic commercial market grown and harvested by slaves.

 The war began to turn in favor of the British in 1758, due in large part to the efforts of William Pitt, a very popular member of Parliament.
 Pitt pledged huge sums of money and resources to defeating the French and Great Britain spent part of the money on bounties paid to new recruits in the colonies, helping invigorate the British forces.
 In 1758, the Iroquois, Delaware, and Shawnee signed the Treaty of Easton, aligning themselves with the British in return for some contested land around Pennsylvania and Virginia.
 In 1759, the British took Quebec, and in 1760, Montreal.
 The French empire in North America crumbled, but the war continued until 1763 when the French signed the Treaty of Paris.
-This treaty signaled a dramatic reversal of fortune for France.
-New France ceased to exist and the British Empire gained mastery over North America.
+New France ceased to exist and the British Empire gained control over North America.
 The Empire not only gained New France under the treaty; it also acquired French sugar islands in the West Indies, French trading posts in India, and French-held outposts on the west coast of Africa.
 The English victory in the French and Indian War made Great Britain a truly global empire.
-British colonists joyously celebrated, singing the refrain of “Rule, Britannia! / Britannia, rule the waves! / Britons never, never, never shall be slaves!”
 Fort Duquesne, on the western frontier, was renamed Fort Pitt (later Pittsburgh) after the war’s champion in Parliament.

-Indian resistance to colonists organized around the teachings of Delaware prophet Neolin and the leadership of Ottawa war chief Pontiac.
+Indian resistance to colonists grew around the teachings of Delaware prophet Neolin and the leadership of Ottawa war chief Pontiac.
 Neolin preached a doctrine of shunning European culture and expelling Europeans from native lands.
-Neolin’s message, which he said he received in a vision from the Master of Life, was: “Wherefore do you suffer the whites to dwell upon your lands?
-Drive them away; wage war against them.”
 Pontiac echoed this idea, exhorting tribes to join together against the British: “It is important for us, my brothers, that we exterminate from our lands this nation which seeks only to destroy us.”
-In a broad-based alliance that came to be known as Pontiac’s Rebellion, the Ottawa warrior led a loose coalition of these native tribes against the colonists and the British army.
-Pontiac started bringing his coalition together as early as 1761, urging Indians to “drive [the Europeans] out and make war upon them.”
-The conflict began in earnest in 1763, when Pontiac and several hundred Ojibwas, Potawatomis, and Hurons laid siege to Fort Detroit while Senecas, Shawnees, and Delawares besieged Fort Pitt.
+In a broad-based alliance that came to be known as Pontiac’s Rebellion, the Ottawa warrior led a loose coalition of tribes against the colonists and the British army.
+The conflict began in 1763, when Pontiac and several hundred Ojibwas, Potawatomis, and Hurons laid siege to Fort Detroit while Senecas, Shawnees, and Delawares besieged Fort Pitt.
 Over the next year, the war spread along the backcountry from Virginia to Pennsylvania.
 Pontiac’s Rebellion triggered horrific violence on both sides.
-Stories of brutal attacks incited a deep racial hatred among colonists against all Indians.
+Stories of brutal attacks incited a deep racial hatred in the colonists against all Indians.

 The actions of a group of settlers from Paxton, Pennsylvania, in December 1763, illustrates the deadly effects of white hatred of all Indians.
 A mob of Scots-Irish frontiersmen known as the Paxton Boys attacked a nearby village of Conestoga Indians of the Susquehannock tribe.
 The Conestoga had lived peacefully with local settlers, but the Paxton Boys viewed all Indians as savages and they brutally murdered six Indians and burned their homes.
 When Governor John Penn put the remaining fourteen Conestoga in protective custody in Lancaster, Pennsylvania, the Paxton Boys broke into the building and killed and scalped all the Indians they found there.
 Although Governor Penn offered a reward for the capture of any Paxton Boys involved in the murders, no one ever identified the attackers.
 Some colonists reacted to the incident with outrage.
 Benjamin Franklin warned that “the Wickedness cannot be covered, the Guilt will lie on the whole Land, till Justice is done on the Murderers.
 The blood of the innocent will cry to heaven for vengeance.”
 Yet, as the inability to bring the perpetrators to justice clearly indicates, the Paxton Boys had many more supporters than critics.